 What is the historical context of "Power of Death"?

-What artistic techniques did Beard employ in "Power of Death"?
+What artistic techniques did William Holbrook Beard employ in "Power of Death"?

-How does "Power of Death" reflect Beard's artistic philosophy?
+How does "Power of Death" reflect the artistic movements of its time?

-In what ways does "Power of Death" engage with the viewer?
+In what ways does "Power of Death" challenge societal views on death?

 What influences can be seen in Beard's style in "Power of Death"?